-Due to the tragic fires and drought surviving wildlife in the wild have been facing significant challenges.
-Additional access to water was a major priority and early January WIRES was able to support work being conducted by Greater Sydney Local Land Services.
+Due to the tragic fires and drought in Australia, surviving wildlife have been facing significant challenges.
+Additional access to water was a major priority and in early January WIRES was able to support work being conducted by Greater Sydney Local Land Services.

 Based on the footage from the stations with cameras that have been retrieved Peter Ridgeway from Greater Sydney Local Land Service said the preliminary results show that the water station design is very effective.
 The water stations have assisted hundreds of individuals of more than 20 native species, with more being helped on an ongoing basis.

 “Primary users were Eastern Grey Kangaroos, Wallaroos and Swamp Wallabies which play a vital role as ecosystem ‘engineers’, maintaining forest and woodland structure through their grazing.
 The water stations also supported surprising numbers of waterbirds – particularly Kingfishers and Ducks, which was a surprise to us.
 This is the first emergency where we have used large-scale deployment of water and we are learning.”
 Peter said.

 With our next spring and summer only months away, another key factor in improving preparedness.
 Peter said “We were particularly focused on ensuring that local water for wildlife efforts was coordinated to prepare for future wildlife emergencies.
 We have trained dozens of local volunteer groups and government agencies in how to construct, install and monitor water stations.
 With the generous support of a local landowner, we have also set up a dedicated storage site near Penrith which will allow for rapid deployment of water in future emergencies.”